openfootball/football.json/README.md

-## Contribution Welcome - Add Your Leagues and Tournaments!
+## Contributions Welcome - Add Your Leagues and Tournaments!

 Any leagues or tournament missing?
 Contributions welcome!
 For a new country see the [Mauritius League Quick Starter Kit](https://github.com/sportkit/mu-mauritius).